-The former vicarage gardens and associated open space offers substantial opportunity for some residential development along the line of the historic terraces on Chapel Street as well as the creation of a vibrant open space for residents.
+The former vicarage gardens and associated open space offers opportunity for some residential development along the line of the historic terraces on Chapel Street as well as the creation of a vibrant open space that might be enabled for residents and visitors.
 This could include opportunities for community led archaeological exploration of early Tadcaster, tree planting, nature conservation and a children's play area.
 The same 1926 aerial photograph mentioned above depicts the garden as heavily treed possibly indicating the presence of an orchard.

 There is scope here for enhancing the character and appearance of the conservation area through creative use and design.
-Some form of conservation led development adjacent to Chapel Road may be appropriate, replacing former demolished cottages (where the timber fencing now stands).
+Some form of conservation led development adjacent to Chapel Street may be appropriate, replacing former demolished cottages (where the timber fencing now stands).
 The key site characteristics are:

-- Significance former and contemporary open space. - Site of demolished cottages on Chapel Lane. - Public right of way between Chapel Lane and Kirkgate. - Although the site makes a strong contribution to the character and appearance of the conservation area as an open space (see Section 4), it nevertheless has a neutral impact in terms its current uses.
+- Significant former and contemporary open space. - Site of demolished cottages on Chapel Street. - Public right of way between Chapel Street and Kirkgate. - The site forms the setting of several designated and nondesignated heritage assets in the conservation area including the Grade II listed Old Vicarage and Sunday School and No. 49 Kirkgate. - Although the site makes a strong contribution to the character and appearance of the conservation area as an open space (see section 4), it nevertheless has a neutral impact in terms its current uses.
 Having said that, there are currently views across to the rear of the High Street and Kirkgate properties, both main breweries and the former Vicarage itself.

-The former Vicarage Gardens from Chap[el Street and across the site of demolished former cottages
+The former Vicarage Gardens from Chapel Street and across the site of demolished former cottages